robmarkcole/hello-websocket/issues.md

 OSError: cannot identify image file 'tempfile.jpg'
 ```
 Possibly https://stackoverflow.com/questions/19230991/image-open-cannot-identify-image-file-python
-Overcome by introducing a sleep in recorder
+Overcome by introducing a sleep in recorder.

+WHY ARE WE WRITING THIS FRAME IF WE COULD JUST PUT THE BASE64 IMAGE ON THE REDIS QUEUE?